Ramsay Street: No. 24

 In 2012, the Kapoor family – Ajay (Sachin Joab), his wife Priya (Menik Gooneratne), and their daughter, Rani (Coco Cherian) – are introduced to the regular cast and move into the house.
 The set underwent a makeover, and Gooneratne helped decorate the living area with some of her personal family photos.
 She stated, "Although I'm officially at work, having photos of my parents and grandparents taken when they lived in Sri Lanka makes it feel more like home."
 Mark Brennan (Scott McGregor) rents the house, and eventually buys it.
 Paige Smith (Olympia Valance) takes over the spare room following her introduction.
 Mark is later joined by his siblings, Tyler (Travis Burns), Aaron (Matt Wilson) and Chloe Brennan (April Rose Pengilly).
 Aaron's husband, David Tanaka (Takaya Honda), moves in with the family, before they both purchase Number 32.
 Elly Conway (Jodi Anasta) briefly moves in when she becomes engaged and later married to Mark.
 Following Mark's departure, he rents the house to Chloe and her partner, Pierce Greyson (Tim Robards), who moves in with his son, Hendrix Greyson (Benny Turland).
 After Chloe and Pierce break up, Hendrix moves out and Nicolette Stone (Charlotte Chimes) and Jane Harris (Annie Jones) move in, until Nicolette runs away.
 Mackenzie Hargreaves (Georgie Stone) and Freya Wozniak (Phoebe Roberts) later move in, before Chloe soon invites Kiri Durant (Gemma Bird Matheson) to move in.
 As part of the serial's finale, Chloe put the house up for sale.
-Shane Ramsay buys the house again on behalf of Maria, though when his business plans fall through, Mike Young (Guy Pearce) takes over the sale.
+Shane Ramsay buys the house again on behalf of Maria, though when his business plans fall through, Mike Young (Guy Pearce) takes over the sale and later, off-screen, moves in with Jane and his daughter, Sam Young (Henrietta Graham).